-Before canvassing votes on machine counters, officials account for all paper ballots by counting the number of used and unused ballots of each type and using the additions and subtractions required on the return to reconcile the ballot totals.
-Officials must also reconcile paper records with the poll books to ensure that the number of voters equals the number of ballots cast.
-However, if a discrepancy exists in a precinct that uses paper ballots, the inspectors are required by law to remove a number of ballots equal to the excess, and those ballots will be set aside and not counted.
-In other words, the number of ballots counted will be equal to the number of voters on the poll lists, but exactly which ballots are counted will be left to random chance.
+Before canvassing votes on machine counters, officials account for all paper ballots by counting the number of used and unused ballots of each type and using the additions and subtractions required on the return to reconcile the ballot totals.687 Officials must also reconcile paper records with the poll books to ensure that the number of voters equals the number of ballots cast.688 However, if a discrepancy exists in a precinct that uses paper ballots, the inspectors are required by law to remove a number of ballots equal to the excess, and those ballots will be set aside and not counted.689 In other words, the number of ballots are counted will be left to random chance.
 Because this practice lends itself to ballot box stuffing, it is unsatisfactory as a reconciliation measure, and we recommend discontinuing and outlawing this practice.

-The county canvassing board reviews the return from each precinct for the number of voters, the number of votes for each candidate or question, and the number of unrecorded or undervoted ballots.
-690 If the precinct returns show any clerical errors or omissions, the canvassing board may correct the error.
-691 If there seems to be a discrepancy greater than a clerical error, the canvassing board may recanvass the vote for the precinct in question.
-692 If a discrepancy cannot be resolved by recanvassing, officials will test the voting machines on which votes were logged.
-693 The canvassing board must also manually audit the voterverified paper records for 3% of the machines in their jurisdiction, and if a machine shows an error, they will manually recount the paper records from that machine.
-694 New York uses mechanical lever machines and does not total votes on a tally server.
+The county canvassing board reviews the return from each precinct for the number of voters, the number of votes for each candidate or question, and the number of unrecorded or undervoted ballots.690 If the precinct returns show any clerical errors or omissions, the canvassing board may correct the error.691 If there seems to be a discrepancy greater than a clerical error, the canvassing board may recanvass the vote for the precinct in question.692 If a discrepancy cannot be resolved by recanvassing, officials will test the voting machines on which votes were logged.693 The canvassing board must also manually audit the voter-verified paper records for 3% of the machines in their jurisdiction, and if a machine shows an error, they will manually recount the paper records from that machine.694 New York uses mechanical lever machines and does not total votes on a tally server.